Lake District Walk

 At 3208 ft (978 m) the summit of Scafell Pike as the highest point in England is a magnet for walkers and tourists alike.
 Blessed with a fine day - good visibility, lots of sunshine, blue skies and the necessary energy - we parked at Seathwaite farm in the idyllic surrounds of upper Borrowdale (grid ref.
 NY235121).

-The chosen route, recommended by Wainwright himself, took us up the main valley path to Stockley Bridge.
+This classic Lake District walk, recommended by Wainwright himself, took us up the main valley path to Stockley Bridge.
 From here we turned right and followed Styhead Gill up alongside Taylorgill Force waterfall and on to Styhead Tarn.
 By the time we reached here the cloud hovering over the summit of Scafell Pike was beginning to lift and our feet surged forward with renewed vigour to reach the first aid box at Sty Head.

 The onward path by the corridor route is amazing.
 Splendid mountain scenery, constant interest and summit as yet hidden from view.
 Across the valley Great Gable, Kirk Fell, Pillar and Red Pike (Wasdale) all vie for your attention.
 Aiming for Lingmell Col, you cross a number of ravines, of which Piers Gill is the most spectacular.
 Shapely Lingmell is probably rarely climbed as a main objective, overshadowed as it is by more lofty neighbours.
 However the short diversion to its summit cairn is well worth the effort for the views into Wasdale are tremendous.